 Skills and Specializations

 Your skills determine your general capabilities in a variety of tasks.
 Skills represent training, practice, and natural talent in common types of tasks associated with adventuring.
-Most skills function primarily outside of combat, with the exception of Aim and Melee, which are used when attacking, and Reaction and Focus, which are often used as special defenses.
+Most skills function primarily outside of combat, with the exception of Aim and Melee, which are used when attacking, and Reflex and Resistance, which are often used as special defenses.

 Specializations are subcategories underneath skills.
 If you have a specialization appropriate to a specific task, then you add its value to your skill level when making any related checks.

-Skills and specializations are improved by spending AP.
-The table to the right shows the cost of raising each by 1 point.
+Skills and specializations are improved by spending XP.
+The table to the right shows the base cost of raising each by 1 point.
+Subtract your Lore from this base cost (to a minimum of 1) to determine the actual XP cost for you.
 No skill or specialization can be raised higher than 5.
-Remove your racial bonuses and penalties before calculating cost or determining if a skill is too high to raise.
+Any racial bonuses or penalties do not count as skill levels for the purposes of determining cost or level limits.

 Training (Optional Rule)

-Improving a skill may require expenditures of time and/or money in addition to AP.
-Under this optional rule, training a skill requires a number of weeks of focused study and practice equal to double the level in the skill that you are trying to gain, with a minimum of 1 week.
-For example, improving from level 4 in Medicine to level 5 requires 10 weeks of training with access to proper facilities and equipment.
-Additionally, in order to improve a skill to a level higher than your Lore plus your Reason, you must find a trainer who has a skill level higher than yours.
-Most trainers will require a fee of 10-100 gp per week depending on the rarity of the skill.
+Improving a skill or specialization may require expenditures of time and/or money in addition to XP.
+Under this optional rule, training requires a number of weeks of focused study and practice equal to double the level that you are trying to gain, with a minimum of 1 week.
+For example, improving from level 4 in Healing to level 5 requires 10 weeks of training with access to proper facilities and equipment.
+Additionally, if the number of weeks training would be greater than your Lore plus your Reason, you must find a trainer whose level is higher than yours.
+Most trainers will require a fee of 10-100 ep per week depending on the rarity of the skill.

 Specializations are listed under each skill, but these are not exhaustive.
 With your GM's approval, you may create a new specialization, provided that it is of approximately equal power to those already listed.
-You may never apply more than one specialization to a single check.
+You may never apply more than one specialization to a single check, even if multiple ones seem to apply.
+Instead, choose the highest bonus.

 You use acrobatics when attempting any feat of dexterity or balance, such as trying to walk along a narrow ledge, across slippery ground, or through a field of caltrops without stepping on one.
-You may also use acrobatics for flips, somersaults, tumbling, or similar displays.
-Your passive Acrobatics (Dex) is used to help prevent or reduce damage from falls.
+You may also use acrobatics for flips, somersaults, tumbling, or similar displays, or to help prevent or reduce damage from falls.
 Most acrobatics checks use Dexterity, but some may use Strength.

 - Balance: Applies on attempts to stay upright under difficult circumstances.